-Then press the button, but only shortly, to save the setup and switch to receiver menu point (a) (or finish the initialization if a standard receiver was selected).
-If you have already shortly pressed the button by mistake, switch the power off, and repeat the above procedure.
+Then press the button, but only shortly, to save the setup and switch to receiver menu point (3).
+If you have already shortly pressed the button by mistake before which did not change the receiver type but switch to menu point B, switch off the power and repeat the above procedure.

-Programming example: operation with a Futaba® S-Bus receiver
+Programming example - operation with a Futaba[®] S-Bus receiver: